 For the Rolls

-- 1 cup non-dairy milk, such as almond milk or regular dairy milk, warmed
+- 1 cup + 2 Tablespoons non-dairy or regular dairy milk warmed to 110℉

 - 1 ¼ teaspoons active dry yeast